Kunj05/School-Managment/README.md

 ## Overview

 This School Management System provides APIs for managing and interacting with school data.
-It utilizes Node.js, Express.js, and MySQL, hosted on AWS RDS for database management.
+It utilizes Node.js and Express.js for the backend, with MySQL hosted on Railway for database management.
+The Node.js backend is deployed on Render, ensuring reliable performance and accessibility.

 ### Endpoint
 ### 1. Add School